integeruser/keyword-spotting/README.md

 # keyword-spotting
-This repository contains my work on keyword spotting using game theory.
+This repository contains a few unfinished python scripts for keywords detection on handwritten documents.
+See `utils.zip` on the Downloads page for more unfinished scripts.

 ## Installation